Do Computer Glasses really work?

 - Unlike other blue light blocking glasses, GUNNAR developed the Blue Light Protection Factor, telling you exactly how...

-- The preferred gaming Glass for men and women, GUNNAR protects against symptoms stemming from prolonged screen-staring...
+- The preferred gaming glasses for men and women, GUNNAR protects against symptoms stemming from prolonged screen-staring...

 - Specs: lens Width: 58 mm | nose: 17 mm | frame Width: 133 mm | Temple: 135 mm | weight: 33 grams.
 Gunnar produces...

-- Included with your purchase of INTERCEPT gaming and computer Glasses - microfiber pouch, microfiber cleaning cloth,...
+- INCLUDED with your purchase of your blue light glasses - microfiber pouch, microfiber cleaning cloth, 30-day return...

 The Intercept glasses are very efficient for gaming, as well as outdoor use.
 They have a retro classic design with wide lenses and balanced frame supports.
 The frame is made from injection polymers with a sturdy lens mounting, a curved nose rest and multi-barrel hinges to provide comfort.